R-modes as a New Probe of Dark Matter in Neutron Stars: Results

-where $n_B$ is the baryon number density and $n_n$ the neutron fraction.
 Given the EOS, the relaxation timescale ($\tau$) for the neutron decay~\eqref{eqn:darkdecay} is the only unknown parameter to calculate the bulk viscosity from this neutron decay process.
+The temperature dependence of bulk viscosity depends on the unknown temperature dependence of $\tau$.
+To investigate the effect of $\tau$ on the bulk viscosity, we first consider two extreme cases, where $\tau$ has the same temperature dependence as m-URCA process (scenario 1) and no temperature dependence (scenario 2) as explained below.
+The realistic case is expected to lie somewhere between the two extremes.
+We also consider the intermediate case (scenario 3) where $\tau$ has the same temperature dependence as d-URCA process in NS matter.
+In general, the matrix elements will also depend on the specific DM model, and the overall equilibration rate becomes arbitrary.
+Therefore we do not put emphasis on the exact calculation of $\tau$ and leave this for future work. \\

-According to the analysis by Fornal and Grinstein et al. (2019)~\cite{Fornal2019}, in order to explain the neutron decay via this particular dark decay channel, the rate for the reaction should be 1/100 times the rate of neutron decay to proton.
-Assuming that this estimate also remains valid for NS matter decay via modified Urca reactions, one can compute the relaxation timescale~\cite{Sawyer1989}
+{\it Scenario 1:} According to the analysis by Fornal and Grinstein et al. (2019)~\cite{Fornal2019}, in order to explain the neutron decay via this particular dark decay channel, the rate for the reaction should be 1/100 times the rate of neutron decay to proton.
+Assuming that this estimate also remains valid for neutron decay via modified URCA reactions, one can compute the relaxation timescale~\cite{Sawyer1989}